 Today’s business landscape is a hybrid of in-person and digital experiences.
 Building a navigable website lends a major boost to your business’s credibility because it gives customers a reliable, ever-present source of information in an easily accessible format.

-While modern website building tools make it easier than ever before, it is still important to know the basic anatomy of a website.
-Each component serves and important purpose on your site and taken together should offer visitors and customers alike a seamless experience with your business.
+While modern website-building tools make it easier than ever before, it is still important to know the basic anatomy of a website.
+Each component serves an important purpose on your site and taken together should offer visitors and customers alike a seamless experience with your business.

 Basic Parts of a Webpage